Last Updated on June 2, 2021 by

 Unemployment Insurance Benefits

 Another resource for single mothers is the Arizona Department of Economic Security (DES), especially during this pandemic.
-The DES offers unemployment benefits for unemployed mothers who qualify.
+Based on my experience, I can confirm that the Arizona Department of Economic Security (DES) steps up during tough times.
+They offer vital unemployment benefits for mothers who qualify.

 Child Care Assistance Program (CCAP)

-Ease your worries on daycare with the Child Care Assistance Program or CCAP.
-The DHS or the Arizona Department of Health Services has an extensive list of licensed child care centers, group homes, and even individuals.
+Ease your worries about daycare with the Child Care Assistance Program or CCAP.
+The DHS or the Arizona Department of Health Services has an extensive list of licensed childcare centers, group homes, and even individuals.

 To avail of the services, you need to be enrolled in the DES Jobs Program, be currently employed, or currently enrolled in education classes.
 You can visit their website to see the full list of requirements or call the DES Child Care Administration at (602) 542-4248 or contact their statewide office at 1-800-308-9000.